alphashack/graphdat-sdk-php/README.md

 graphdat-sdk-php
 ================

-PHP Extension for graphdat
+PHP Extension for graphdat.
 To find out more about graphdat visit http://dashboard.graphdat.com/landing

 NOTE: For now only linux and OSX installations of the extension are supported.
 Watch this space for the windows version.